-The purpose of The Pathway To Wellness is to provide vital information that each parent needs to know and what actions should be taken based on that information and, in addition, what actions should be avoided.
-Therefore, each part of The Pathway To Wellness is divided into three parts: What You Need To Know, What To Do and What Not To Do.
+The purpose of The Pathway To Wellness is to provide vital information that each parent needs to know, what actions should be taken based on that information, and what actions should be avoided.
+Therefore, each part of The Pathway to Wellness is divided into three parts: What You Need To Know, What To Do, and What Not To Do.

 The new expanded Pathway To Wellness has an introduction which gives an overview of the causes of injury and the symptomatic labels.
 After completing the introduction parents may choose to enroll in one course at a time and complete that course or they may choose to enroll in all the courses.
 The Pathway covers Mobility, Intelligence, Communication, Nutrition, Medication and Surgery, and Liquid Balance.

-Each of the six courses has approximately thirty brief lectures so you can take three minutes and learn one point about What You Need To Know or you could take thirty minutes and watch all ten points and then go on to the ten points covered in What You Need To Do and then, What Not To Do.
+Each of the six courses has approximately thirty brief lectures, so you can take three minutes and learn one point about What You Need To Know or you can take thirty minutes and watch all ten points.
+Then you can go on to the ten points covered in What You Need To Do and What Not To Do.